luisdiazhr/Continuous-Control/Report.md

 - Fully connected layer 2: with input = 404 (states and actions) and output = 300
 - Fully connected layer 3: with input = 300 and output = 1 (maps states and actions to Q-values)

-Introducing a batch normalization layer was a determinant factor to get progress.
+Introducing a batch normalization layer was a determinant factor to get valuable progress.
 Without it, the algorithm would be oscillating at average score of 4 after 300 episodes, which it clearly was not a good signal of good training.
+Another factor was the implementation of the gradient cliping method when updating the critic.

 ## 3. Hyperparameters